e-sites/Natrium/README.md

 let Config = Natrium.Config.self
 ```

-This step is optional, but this way you can use the `Config` class through your entire project without having to use the `import Natrium` statement in every class.
+_This step is optional, but this way you can use the `Config` class through your entire project without having to use the `import Natrium` statement in every seperate class._

 # Configuration